corda/corda-docs-portal/content/en/platform/corda/4.10/community/opentelemetry.md

 val openTelemetry: OpenTelemetry? = rpc.getTelemetryHandle(OpenTelemetry::class.java)
     }
 ```
+Once you have the OpenTelemetry handle, you can call the OpenTelemetry API.

+### Baggage

 When creating your own spans, you can also create your own baggage.
 If you create your own baggage, it will also be sent to other nodes, and you can specify if you want this baggage to be copied to span tags.
 If you do, all of the spans involved in the transaction for that node will also get a copy of the baggage.
 This can be enabled with the following parameter:
 `telementry.copyBaggageToTags = true`.